 Well, here’s why: On my Selection, the first couple of weeks definitely had students who were in my opinion not up to the mark, still being retained in the early stages, while they had no chance of actually passing the physical phase.
 They struggled just to keep up with the group that they were in.
 We would all spend days on the hills as groups of 30 or so with an instructor, showing our navigation skills (or not), to ensure ultimately that we could all then be broken down into smaller groups, before being set off in pairs then individually for day and night exercises onward, then ultimately on to Test Week as individuals.

-Without being derogatory to any one individual, those “hangers on” were taking up valuable 4 tonner (truck) space every day, when space to stretch out was paramount to each individual travelling to and from the exercise area for up to 2 hours at a time, sometimes in freezing conditions.
+Without being derogatory to any one individual, those “hangers on” were taking up valuable 4 tonner (truck) space every day, when space to stretch out was a premium to each individual travelling to and from the exercise area for up to 2 hours at a time, sometimes in freezing conditions.
 In cold damp weather, stretching out in our “fartsacks” was paramount.
 Especially on the return journey after changing into dry kit after the tab, remembering that this method of transport to and from the exercise areas takes place day after day.

 A few years after passing the Selection course, I became an instructor on Training Wing.
 I would now see and be part of the Fan Dance.
 I love tabbing with a bergen…even today, many moons after retiring from the military.
 My forte was to be the hare at the front of the group going over the Fan.
 I would carry about 4 or 5 pounds more than the students…in order to lead by example.